-Confirmation of the effective maintenance of your Management System (MS) is the least you should expect
+Confirmation of the effective maintenance of your Management System (MS) is just one of the benefits of having trained internal auditors

 External auditors, whether from certification bodies, accreditation bodies, regulatory bodies or customers, all place great emphasis on your internal audit reports and the associated process.